 In order for the RFS standard to reach its full potential as a supply chain assurance tool, in 2017, Seafish launched a public procurement exercise to find a not-for-profit entity to operate, manage and deliver the RFS on a global scale.
 In 2018, an agreement was signed to migrate the RFS to the Global Aquaculture Alliance’s new not-for-profit, Global Seafood Assurances (GSA).

-Current RFS members will be fully supported during the transition process.
+Current RFS members will transition to the new standard during 2020.
 For more information, please see the RFS Member Transition page.